Academic speciality training

-To be eligible you already need to be in specialty training, or have an equivalent core training number recognised by a Postgraduate Medical Education and Training Board (LETB).
+To be eligible you already need to be in specialty training, or have an equivalent core training number recognised by a Postgraduate Medical Education and Training Board (LETB) (This has closed).
 Trainees are eligible to apply for SCREDs posts outside their current deanery.

 SCREDs Clinical Lectureships vary between universities.
 Generally year one is 80% clinical and 20% academic, and is spent preparing for a PhD.
 Three years are then spent out of programme undertaking a PhD.
 On completion of a PhD you will return to a guaranteed clinical lecturer post.
 As a clinical lecturer you will continue your research activities alongside clinical work to achieve your certificate of completion of training (CCT).